Muirhead, Northern Territory

 Muirhead is a northern suburb of the city of Darwin in the Northern Territory of Australia.
+It is on the traditional Country and waterways of the Larrakia people.

 History

 Muirhead is named in commemoration of James Muirhead who was an Administrator of the Northern Territory and a judge of the Supreme Court of the Northern Territory.
 The area comprising Muirhead was part of the suburb of Lee Point.

 Subdivision development of this suburb commenced in April 2011.